phoebebright/batonopc/README.md

 IN DEVELOPMENT - Dec 2020

+This documentation is currently assuming the OPC3 is the only device being collected from.

 Assumptions
 ------------
 Time resolution is 1 second.
 It is assumed that sub-second readings are not required.